MimFSD/Universal-LifeStream-Blood-Network-Server/README.md

-# Server name:
-  Server for  Blood Donation application
+* Server for  Blood Donation application

 #